vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `loop` requires a seekable input file (i.e.: not a pipe).

+## Parallel processing ##

+As of strict level 5, `mamake` supports parallel building using the new `-j` *maxjobs* option (which can be passed via `bin/package make`).
+This can speed up the build on multiprocessor or multicore systems.

+Each `make`…`done` command containing a shell action (i.e., one or more `exec` commands) may have its shell action processed in parallel, with `mamake` continuing to process subsequent shell actions at the same or deeper nesting levels before the current one has finished.

+Each `done` command corresponding to a `make` rule will block any further reading of the Mamfile until all shell actions belonging to rules nested within the current rule have finished.
+The `prev` command will similarly block until the shell action belonging to the declared dependency has finished.
+The `bind` command, when binding to a static library built within the same Mamfile, will block until the library has finished linking.

+Mamfiles at strict level 5 or higher are expected to be compatible with parallel processing by declaring these blocking dependencies correctly and explicitly, without assuming sequential processing.

 ## Debugging mamake ##

 If the environment variable `MAMAKE_DEBUG_PREFIX` is exported, its value is